chakri68/ml-sim/README.md

 It's a small museum for ML concepts you can drag, break, reset, and (ideally) understand.
-It started with a single exhibit and grew into a handful — because the whole thing is built so that adding the next one is a data change, not a weekend of regret.
+It started with a single exhibit and grew into a handful — because adding the next one is a data change, not a weekend of regret.

 Live: **[ml-sims.chakri.me](https://ml-sims.chakri.me/)**